-The three most significant F1 features for PC0 are the logarithm of the density, of the pressure and the velocity in the x direction; for PC1 the logarithm of the temperature, of the pressure and the velocity in the x direction; for PC2 the velocity in the y direction, in the z direction and the logarithm of the plasma pressure.
+The three most significant F1 features for PC0 are the logarithm of the density, of the pressure, and the velocity in the x direction; for PC1 it is the logarithm of the temperature, of the pressure, and the velocity in the x direction; and for PC2 it is the velocity in the y direction, in the z direction, and the logarithm of the plasma pressure.
 We see that the three magnetic field components rank the lowest in importance for all the three PCs.

-This last result is at a first glance quite surprising, given the fundamental role of the magnetic field in magnetospheric dynamics.
-We can explain it looking at the violin plots in Figure 2.
-There, we see that the magnetic field distributions are quite "simple" when compared to the multi-peak distributions of more significant features such as density, pressure, temperature, $v_x$ .
-Still, one may argue that the very high values of the magnetic field close to Earth distort the magnetic field component distributions, and reduce their weight in determining the PCs.
-In Table 2, section "F1 feature set - B clipped", we repeat the analysis clipping the magnetic field values as in Figure 2.
-The intention of the clipping procedure is to cap the maximum magnitude of the magnetic field module to 100 nT, while retaining information on the sign of each magnetic field component.
+This last result is, at first glance, quite surprising, given the fundamental role of the magnetic field in magnetospheric dynamics.
+We can explain it by looking at the violin plots in Fig. 2.
+There, we see that the magnetic field distributions are quite simple when compared to the multi-peak distributions of more significant features such as density, pressure, temperature, and $v_x$ .
+Still, one may argue that the very high values of the magnetic field close to Earth distort the magnetic field component distributions and reduce their weight in determining the PCs.
+In Table 2 (F8 feature set - B clipped), we repeat the analysis clipping the magnetic field values as in Fig. 2.
+The intention of the clipping procedure is to cap the maximum magnitude of the magnetic field module to $100 \, \text{nT}$ , while retaining information on the sign of each magnetic field component.

-Also now, the magnetic field does not contribute significantly in determining the PCs.
+Also now, the magnetic field does not contribute significantly to determining the PCs.